LucaGoubelle/rubiks_cube_cpp/README.md

 # RUBIKS CUBE in C++

-Some features for rubik's cube / megaminx puzzle types simulation
+Some experimentals features for rubik's cube / megaminx puzzle types simulation